Noroff-FEU-Assignments/project-exam-1-Youngjooham/README.md

 The brief: You have been tasked with creating a blog site.
 You can choose the design and topics covered on the blog, but it should have at least the following pages:

-Home page
+-Home page

-About page
+-About page

-List of blog posts
+-List of blog posts

-Blog post specific pages
+-Blog post specific pages

-Contact page.
+-Contact page.

 - Design
 - REST API